xenova/transformers.js/docs/source/tutorials/vanilla-js.md

 Once the image has been loaded into the browser, the `reader.onload` callback function will be invoked.
 In it, we append the new `<img>` element to the `imageContainer` to be displayed to the user.

-Don’t worry about the `detect(image)` function call (which we’ve commented out) - we will explain it later!
+Don’t worry about the `detect(image)` function call (which is commented out) - we will explain it later!
 For now, try to run the app and upload an image to the browser.
 You should see your image displayed under the button like this:

 ![Demo](https://huggingface.co/datasets/Xenova/transformers.js-docs/resolve/main/js-detection-btn-img.png)